yuetanbupt/AnaFig/README.md

 This repository contains the code to evaluate models on AnaFig from the paper [AnaFig: A Human-Aligned Dataset for Scientific Figure Analysis].

-*🤗 We are first-time evaluation suite builders and this codebase is released for the first-time.
-We are committed to improving it.
-If you have any questions, feel free to raise issues and/or submit pull requests for new features of bug fixes.*
+*🤗 This codebase is released as Version v1.0.
+We are dedicated to its continuous improvement.
+If you have any questions or suggestions, you are welcome to open an issue or submit a pull request for new features or bug fixes.*

 ## 👋 Introduction
 Scientific Figure Analysis (SFA) aims to derive analytical insights